Microsoft Tunnel for Microsoft Intune

 - B- Azure Active Directory (AD).

-- Ciii – Authentication plugin – Authorization plugin, which authenticates with Azure AD.
+- C.3 – Authentication plugin – Authorization plugin, which authenticates with Azure AD.

-- D – Public facing IP or FQDN of the Microsoft Tunnel.
-This can represent a load balancer.
+- D – Public facing IP or FQDN of the Microsoft Tunnel, which can represent a load balancer.

 - E – Mobile Device Management (MDM) enrolled device.